 Well, I wouldn't know.

-PM: Will this make any difference to the talks ANZUS Q. and SEATO are having?
-I would think not.
-I would think it would have no PM: bearing on them at all.
-Sir, have you had any impression from America Q. that if this doesn't lead to de-escalation, it doesn't work out the way the President hoped, it will resume bombing?
-I have only got the text of the President's speech PM: and the points which were covered, and they don't extend into that area.
-Sir, the request in the past to be kept informed of Q. any major change in policy in Viet Nam and the fact that your two Ministers on Tuesday and Thursday were obviously placed in the position that they went right on a limb on the thing, are there going to be any approaches that we be informed of these things in the future?
-Well, I think we have consistently made it clear, PM: indeed as late as the Governor-General's Speech, where it was said in unequivocal language that we would support any moves which were designed to lead to the opening of peace talks, and we expect those peace talks to lead to a real peace which, indeed, is clear.
-By "peace", I me an a just and enduring peace, and self-determination for the Vietnamese - a real peace.
-Indeed, the President's statement this time indicates that this is what is being desired, and not something which he describes in his statement as a fake peace.
-Well we have consistently indicated that we would support those kinds of moves, and I think this is a move along that path.
-Mr Prime Minister, doesn't it seem that the close Q. consultation that we have always been told this Government has with the American Government wasn't in evidence this time?
-PM: I told you when we were informed of the points which were to be covered in the American speech, they weren't discussed with us before that time; but as I have pointed out, we have made it perfectly clear that we were prepared to support efforts to reach a genuine peace.
+- Q. Will this make any difference to the talks ANZUS and SEATO are having? - PM: I would think not.
+I would think it would have no bearing on them at all.

+Sir, have you had any impression from America that if this doesn't lead to de-escalation, it doesn't work out the way the President hoped, it will resume bombing?

+PM: I have only got the text of the President's speech and the points which were covered, and they don't extend into that area.

+Sir, the request in the past to be kept informed of any major change in policy in Viet Nam and the fact that your two Ministers on Tuesday and Thursday were obviously placed in the position that they went right on a limb on the thing, are there going to be any approaches that we be informed of these things in the future?

+- PM: Well, I think we have consistently made it clear , indeed as late as the Governor-General's Speech, where it was said in unequivocal language that we would support any moves which were designed to lead to the opening of peace talks, and we expect those peace talks to lead to a real peace which, indeed, is clear.
+By "peace", I me an a just and enduring peace, and self-determination for the Vietnamese - a real peace .
+Indeed, the President's statement this time indicates that this what is being desired, and not something which he describes in his statement as a fake peace.
+Well we have consistently indicated that we would support those kinds of moves, and I think this is a move along that path. - Mr Frime Minister, doesn't it seem that the close consultation that we have always been told this Government has with the American Government wasn't in evidence this time? - PM: I told you when we were informed of the points which were to be covered in the American speech, they weren't discussed with us before that time; but as I have pointed out, we have made it perfectly clear that we were prepared to support efforts to reach a genuine peace.
 This is a step further than the San Antonio speech.
 It is a step further.
 The San Antonio speech was speaking of ceasing bombing altogether, which I think you mentioned.
-This one mentions ceasing bombing in the highly populated areas, the food-producing areas, but retains it on the approaches to the military field, and it is therefore a cessation of bombing on significant areas of Viet Nam - well, I have put to his reasoning?
+This one mentions ceasing bombing in the highly populated areas, the food-producing areas, but retains it on the approaches to the military field, and it is therefore a cessation of bombing on significant areas of Viet Nam - well, I have put it in this statement. - Q. Prime Minister, are you likely to discuss this directly by telephone or any other way with Mr Johnson to get to his reasoning?
 You have indicated you only have the text of his speech as we have probably had it.